-- (ii) Acts of Serious Misconduct will be referred directly to the Tribunal. - (iii) Any other act of Misconduct will be a Low-level Offence unless the Controlling Body determines that: - (A) the Low-level Offence sanction is inappropriate; and - (B) the act of Misconduct is not Serious Misconduct, in which case the Controlling Body may impose a sanction of either a 2 Match or 3 Match suspension, with the relevant Person entitled to receive a reduction in the sanction equivalent to the reduction applicable in Table 2 with an Early Guilty Plea (i.e. a 2 Match suspension reduced to a 1 Match suspension with an Early Guilty Plea).
+- (iii) Any other act of Misconduct will be a Low-level Offence unless the Controlling Body determines that: - (A) the Low-level Offence sanction is inappropriate; and - (B) the act of Misconduct is not Serious Misconduct, in which case the Controlling Body may impose a sanction of either a 2 Match or 3 Match suspension, with the relevant Person entitled to receive a reduction in the sanction equivalent to the reduction applicable in Table 2 with an Early Guilty Plea (i.e. a 2 Match suspension reduced to a 1 Match suspension with an Early Guilty Plea).